-Guest Post by Kathleen Cushman, What Kids Can Do
+Guest Post and Webinar by Kathleen Cushman, What Kids Can Do

 When I interview teenagers about their lives and learning, I often think back on my own experience at 16 and 17.
 I hardly remember anything from my high school classes on the Army base where my family was stationed at the time.
 For me, the real learning began when the school bus dropped me off and I walked across the highway to the little print shop where I worked as an apprentice.

 There I had something hard and interesting to do.
 I made a lot of beginner’s mistakes as I set type for wedding invitations, made rubber stamps, helped lay out a community newspaper.
 But the boss encouraged and believed in me, and I loved getting better at something that clearly mattered to people.

 Decades later, I use every day what I learned back then about making ideas matter through media.
 At What Kids Can Do, we interview young people about what motivates them to work hard at 21st century challenges—and then we turn what they say into practical materials for educators.

 What students have been telling us lately about motivation and mastery echoes so much of my teenage experience—and underlines what neuroscience reveals about the learning process.